-For the purpose of this chapter, the following words and terms shall be construed as follows, unless otherwise expressly provided.
+For the purpose of this chapter the following words and terms shall be construed as follows, unless otherwise expressly provided.
 If no specific definition is set forth therein, all words shall have their usual English language meanings.

 - FREESTANDING SIGN

-- Any sign not affixed to a building but standing apart therefrom, whether fixed to the realty or movable.
+- Any sign not affixed to a building but standing apart therefrom, whether fixed to the ground or movable.
 The area of such sign shall be considered to be the maximum height times the maximum width.
-In no event shall either dimension be more than twice that of the other.

 - PROJECTING SIGN

-- A sign other than a wall sign suspended from or supported by a building or structure or sign structure and projecting out therefrom.
+- A sign other than a wall sign projecting more than 12 inches from a building or structure via a pole, standard, wires or chains.

 - TEMPORARY SIGN